ryan-mcclue/unsw/comp3331/week1.md

-packet switching utilises statistical multiplexing, i.e. educated assumption of bursty traffic if queue overloaded, packets go into buffer (transient overload) resulting in a delay if buffer excedded (persistent overload), packets dropped
+packet switching utilises statistical multiplexing, i.e. educated assumption of bursty traffic if queue overloaded, packets go into buffer (transient overload) resulting in a delay if buffer excedded (persistent overload), packets dropped as a result, packet switching requires protocols to ensure reliable data transfer and congestion control

 performance: loss, delay, throughput

-so your home network is a type of access network, as well as connection to ISP? (i.e. access network just network to a router that goes to the ISP) access networks:
+so your home network is a type of access network, as well as connection to ISP? (i.e. access network just network to a router that goes to the ISP) however, you have access ISPs that are interconnected via a global ISP (Telstra probably a Tier-1 ISP as would provide international coverage?) access networks:
 * WLAN (wifi?)
 * WAN (wide area network; cellular)
 * Enterprise networks (mail servers, switches in hardware etc.)

+Internet Structure (with IXPs intermingled between some junctions to connect ISPs together):
+1. Tier 1 ISP / CDN
+2. Regional ISP
+3. Access ISP

+UNSW ISP is AARNET?

+Delays:
+1. Processing (determine errors)
+2. Queueing (packets_arriving x packet_length / link_bandwidth(is this transmission rate?))
+3. Transmission (time to place a bit on the wire, e.g. packet_length / transmission_rate_10Mbps)
+4. Propagation

 coaxial cables used in copper transmission lines (inner conductor surrounded by shield). ethernet twisted pair wires to reduce interference